 In this course, students explore ways in which teachers can systematically examine their own classroom practices using action research strategies.
 Emphasis is placed on issues such as topic selection, methodology, data collection and analysis, and interpretation of results.
 This process of inquiry is directed towards reflective practice.

 PREREQUISITE: Education 611, and 612 or 613, or permission

-of the instructor Lecture: 1 hour Seminar: 2 hours Hours of Credit: 3 educational leadership, such as socio-economic trends, school restructuring, curriculum development, and educational technology.
+of the instructor Lecture: 1 hour Seminar: 2 hours Hours of Credit: 3

 ED 617 ISSUES IN EDUCATIONAL LEADERSHIP